 - Correct Storage: Using a stuff sack on the trails is a great way to free up pack space.
 However, long term compression can damage your insulation.
 Between trips, air your sleeping bag and store it in a large, breathable sack.
-This will keep it safe and secure, and protect it from dust, and generally ensure it lasts for its full lifespan.
+This will keep it safe and secure, protect it from dust, and generally ensure it lasts for its full lifespan.

 - Maintaining Water Resistance: Over time the water repellent coating on a sleeping bag can wear away.
 It's easy to maintain the shield with sprays or products that you can wash into the bag.
 This is especially important for down sleeping bags, so you'll be able to keep clean and dry in any weather.

 - Patching Holes: When tears happen, you can lose insulation and affect your bag's heat retention.
 Keeping a handy sewing kit in your pack will allow you to stop holes from getting worse and conserve insulation.
 You can also get your sleeping bag professionally repaired in the event of major damage.